-Sandeep Das, M.D., M.P.H., is an Associate Professor of Medicine in the Department of Internal Medicine’s Division of Cardiology at UT Southwestern Medical Center.
+Sandeep Das, M.D., M.P.H., is a Professor of Medicine in the Department of Internal Medicine’s Division of Cardiology at UT Southwestern Medical Center.
 He specializes in general cardiology.

 He is a UT Southwestern Health System Quality Officer and the Cardiology Division Quality Officer, as well as a founding member of the Parkland Center for Healthcare Innovations and Clinical Outcomes at Parkland Hospital & Health System.
 He also is Parkland’s Medical Director for Acute Coronary Care and for the Cardiology Consult Service.

 Dr. Das earned his medical degree with honors at Hahnemann University School of Medicine in Philadelphia, where he was elected to membership in the Alpha Omega Alpha honor medical society.
 He completed his internal medicine residency at the University of North Carolina at Chapel Hill, where he also earned a Master of Public Health degree.
 He received advanced training in cardiology through a fellowship at UT Southwestern Medical School.